 [Jurisdiction:

-In making submission, Requesterparticipating in this dispute resolution process, a Requestor agrees to be bound by submit to the jurisdiction of the courts at seatthe primary location of the Service Provider for disputes arising from alleged improper disclosures caused by false statements.]
+In participating in this dispute resolution process, a Requestor agrees to be submit to the jurisdiction of the courts at the primary location of the Service Provider.]

 [Concept of a “Trusted Sender”:

-IncludeThe agreement to arbitration and/or jurisdiction in[is to be] [may be] expressly included in the list of permissible request submission management criteria (under I(B)).]), above).]
+The agreement to arbitration and/or jurisdiction [is to be] [may be] expressly included in the list of permissible request submission management criteria (under I(B), above).]